 USB is a hierarchical bus with a single master (host) and multiple slave devices.
-A USB device that provides functionality to the host is called a function [8].
+A USB device that provides functionality to the host is called a function.
+Communication between the host and a function is organized into virtual channels called pipes.
+Each pipe is identified by an endpoint number.